isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 A breach that is classified at a medium or high level of seriousness will be managed by the [Safe Sport Commission](https://www.safesport.sg/about/commission-members) (“Commission”) and subjected to a hearing.

-To learn more about the Assessment of Seriousness, see Appendix 1 &amp; 2 of the [Safe Sport Programme Handbook](%5bhttps:/www.safesport.sg/files/Safe%20Sport%20Programme%20Handbook%20101.pdf%5d) (“Handbook”).
+To learn more about the Assessment of Seriousness, see Appendix 1 & 2 of the [Safe Sport Programme Handbook](https://www.safesport.sg/files/Safe%20Sport%20Programme%20Handbook%20101.pdf) (“Handbook”).

 ##### **2\.
 Why is there a need for a hearing?**